-Hand Expansion Valve.
-Vogt Part #: 12A4200C0406 The hand expansion valve is located after the "A" solenoid valve.
+Hand Expansion Valve (Part No. 12A4200C0605) The hand expansion valve is located after the liquid feed solenoid valve ("A1" Valve).
 This valve should be set at a point where the float switch is open for a length of time approximately equal to the time it is closed.
+The factory setting is about 2 turns from full open.

-Freezer Pressure Switch.
-The freezer pressure switch (FPS), located inside the control panel, controls the freezing time period for the production of cylinder or crushed ice.
+Freezer Pressure Switch (Part No. 12A2117E04) The freezer pressure switch (FPS), located inside the control panel, controls the freezing time period for the production of cylinder or crushed ice.